Jason696867/make_files/dev-target/crossdevelop/README.md

 whatever device you specify.

-## Configure the Console
+## Configure the target

-1. Connect the Ethernet cable between the console and the USB-Ethernet adapter plugged into the computer, which is specified as 'Adaptor 2' in the VM Configuration.
+1. Connect the Ethernet cable between the target and the USB-Ethernet adapter plugged into the computer, which is specified as 'Adaptor 2' in the VM Configuration.

 2. The two pins next to the comm port need to be connected, by e.g. jumper.